 Many people on H1B or L visas working for small IT consulting companies use the Obamacare healthcare platforms to buy health insurance and then claim the premium tax credits in their IRS tax return.

 This new rule will count as a negative factor for your green card application.
 So, beware and try to buy private insurance without any government subsidy and preferably from an employer group insurance plan.

 If you have used the health insurance subsidy, you can fix it as the USCIS officer will look at the past 36 months’ records to see if you are dependent on government benefits.
 If you are an Indian, you have enough time to change your plan and fix your records as your priority date might be decades away.

 If you have used the Premium tax credit in past, you are still safe as the new rule’s application starts from Oct 15, 2019.
 If you are using the health insurance subsidies, we recommend stopping using them.

 Hospital bill discounts or negotiated final payments do not count towards public benefit.

 Family migration would certainly be affected if people apply for low income housing benefits which many of them do.

-H4 EAD and L2 EAD are just the work permits to work in USA.
-You are free to choose to work or not work after getting EAD card.
+H4 EAD and L2 EAD are just the work permits to work in the USA.
+You are free to choose to work or not work after getting an EAD card.
 You should not use the subsidies though to get health insurance as that would count as a public charge.